graphile/crystal/NEW_EXECUTOR.md

 NEXT UP:

+- IMPORTANT: when planning polymorphism we MUST call polymorphicDeduplicateSteps() correctly!

 - Is it safe for layerplan to deduplicate?
 Do we need to enable de-duplication across layers?
 How do we merge layerPlans?
 (Is it if they have the same root item step id?)